 The final type of dependent clause is the infinitival clause.
 In English, an infinitive is a verb that has the word ‘to’ placed directly before it, such as ‘to study’ or ‘to teach’ (although as you’ll notice in the table below, it is also possible to have bare infinitives without ‘to’).
 The verb that follows ‘to’ in such constructions is said to be non-finite because it cannot show distinctions of time through tense, much like participials.
 As the following table demonstrates, there are at least seven types of infinitival clause that you should focus on learning and using:

-Lesson 3 explores the topic: Are participial and infinitival clauses important?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Are participial and infinitival clauses important?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 Collect Academic Marks